mor234/Ex1-weighted-graph/README.md

-Thedistance tree after preforming the dijkstra's algorithm on the graph:
+The distance tree after preforming the dijkstra's algorithm on the graph:
 ![alt text](images/distance%20tree.jpg)